cloudflare/cloudflare-docs/content/email-routing/setup/email-routing-dns-records.md

 * **Email DNS records configured** - DNS records are properly configured.
 * **Email DNS records misconfigured** - There is a problem with your accounts DNS records.
 Select **Enable Email Routing** to [start troubleshooting for problems](/email-routing/troubleshooting/).

-## Locked DNS records
+### Start disabling

-To avoid email routing problems, Cloudflare recommends that you have your account's DNS records locked.
-This means that the DNS records required for Email Routing to work will be locked and can only be changed if you disable Email Routing on your domain.
+When you successfully configure Email Routing, your DNS records will be locked and you will see a **Start disabling** button in the Email DNS records card.
+This is the recommended setting by Cloudflare.
+It means that the DNS records required for Email Routing to work are locked and can only be changed if you disable Email Routing on your domain.

-When you successfully configure Email Routing, the Email DNS records card will show a **Start disabling** button, with a `MX records locked` message.
-Depending on your zone configuration, however, you might also have a **Lock DNS records** button, which means your DNS records are unlocked and can be changed.

-## Start disabling

-The **Start disabling** button allows you to delete Email Routing from your account or keep your records and migrate to another provider.
+If you need to delete Email Routing or migrate to another provider, select **Start disabling**.
 Refer to [Disable Email Routing](/email-routing/setup/disable-email-routing/) for more information.

-{{<Aside type="note">}}This button is onlw shown when you have the DNS records for your account locked.{{</Aside>}}
+### Lock DNS records

+Depending on your zone configuration, you might have your DNS records unlocked.
+This will also be true if, for some reason, you have unlocked your DNS records.
+Select **Lock DNS records** to lock your DNS records and protect them from being accidentally changed or deleted.

 ## View DNS records